cadrian/circus/README.md

-**Circus** — *Circus Is a Reservoir of Centralized User Stuff*
+**Circus** — *Circus is a Ringmaster, keeping Credentials and User Stuff*

-OK, the backronym is contrived.
+OK, the acronym is a bit contrived.
 Sorry.

-(Now removing the red nose.)
+No, I will not remove the red nose.

 # What is it?

-Circus is –Well, will be– a password manager.
+Circus is –well, will be– a password manager.

 It is meant as the successor of the venerable [pwd](https://github.com/cadrian/pwd/) but using standard technologies